Eunbyeol-0/Soccer_Goalkeeper/README.md

      width="400" height="" />
 </p>

-Hi 👋 We are Inha-United !
+Hi 👋 We are Inha-United!
 Inha-United is a team competing in the RoboCup Soccer Humanoid League.

 This repository presents algorithms and methodologies for goalkeeper behavior decision-making in autonomous humanoid soccer, based on the BehaviorTree.CPP framework.